VBI Vaccines Inc. (NASDAQ:VBIV) Major Shareholder Perceptive Advisors Llc Sells 4,810,623 Shares

-VBI Vaccines Inc. (NASDAQ:VBIV – Get Rating) major shareholder Perceptive Advisors Llc sold 4,810,623 shares of VBI Vaccines stock in a transaction dated Tuesday, April 4th.
+VBI Vaccines Inc. (NASDAQ:VBIV – Get Rating) major shareholder Perceptive Advisors Llc sold 4,810,623 shares of the stock in a transaction on Tuesday, April 4th.
 The stock was sold at an average price of $0.16, for a total value of $769,699.68.
-Following the completion of the transaction, the insider now owns 47,524,379 shares in the company, valued at approximately $7,603,900.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Following the sale, the insider now directly owns 47,524,379 shares of the company’s stock, valued at $7,603,900.64.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Perceptive Advisors Llc also recently made the following trade(s):